-Music and technology are valued at The Outdoor Academy.
+Many uses of music and technology are valued at The Outdoor Academy.
 However, we do not wish to fill our campus with constant background music or the frequent distractions of technological entertainment.
-Open space is a prerequisite for the kind of learning and interpersonal relationships that we seek to cultivate at The Outdoor Academy.
-Learning to be present with intention in our daily life is an important facet of building community at OA, and many students see this as a chance to "unplug" for a semester and get away from the stress of their phones and the internet.
+Open space is a prerequisite for the kind of learning and interpersonal relationships that we seek to cultivate at OA.
+Additionally, learning to be present with intention in our daily life is an important facet of building community at OA, and many students see this as a chance to "unplug" for a semester and get away from the stress of their phones and the internet.

 Therefore, personal electronic devices such as phones, iPods, iPads, any electronic music players, flash drives, computers, and e-readers such as Kindles are not allowed.
-Laptop computers are available at OA for students requiring accommodations or independent studies (must be pre-approved by OA administration).
+Laptop computers are available at OA for students requiring academic accommodations or independent studies.
+This should be pre-arranged with the OA administration.

-Students may bring digital cameras and/or Go-Pros, but are asked not to record and/or publish video footage of staff members or their peers unless they have permission from those included in the footage.
+Students may bring digital cameras and/or Go-Pros.
+We encourage you to record your semester experience!
+However, we ask students not to record and/or publish video footage of staff members or their peers unless they have permission from those included in the footage.